-The definition of records is redundant (both for types and patterns).
-Instead of the current definition we could have used just $\{\ell:t\}$, $\{\}$, and $\{..\}$, since the rest can be encoded by intersections.
-For instance, $\{\ell_1:t_1,\ldots,\ell_n:t_n,\ldots\} = \{\ell_1:t\}\&\ldots\&\{\ell_n:t_n\}\&\{\ldots\}$.
-We opted to use the redundant definition for the sake of clarity.
-In order to type records with computed labels we distinguished two cases according to whether the type of a record label is finite or not.
-Although such a distinction is simple. it is not unrealistic.
+Record types: In order to type records with computed labels we distinguished two cases according to whether the type of a record label is finite or not.
+Although such a distinction is simple, it is not unrealistic.
 Labels with singleton types cover the (most common) case of records with statically fixed labels.
 The dynamic choice of a label from a statically known list of labels is a usage pattern seen in JavaScript when building an object which must conform to some interface based on a run-time value.
 Labels with infinite types cover the fairly common usage scenario in which records are used as dictionaries: we deduce for the expression computing the label the type string, thus forcing the programmer to insert some code that checks that the label is present before accessing it.

 The rationale behind the typing of records was twofold.
-First and foremost, in this work we wanted to avoid type annotations at all costs (since there is not even a notion of schema for JSON records and collections -only the notion of basic type is definedwe cannot expect the Jaql programmer to put any kind of type information in the code).
+First and foremost, in this work we wanted to avoid type annotations at all costs (since there is not even a notion of schema for JSON records and collections ----only the notion of basic type is defined---we cannot expect the Jaql programmer to put any kind of type information in the code).
 More sophisticated type systems, such as dependent types, would probably preclude type reconstruction: dependent types need a lot of annotations and this does not fit our requirements.
 Second, we wanted the type-system to be simple yet precise.
 Making the finite/infinite distinction increases typing precision at no cost (we do not need any extra machinery since we already have singleton types).
-Adding heuristics or complex analysis just to gain some precision on records would have blurred the main focus of our paper, which is not on typing records but on typing transformations on records.
+Adding heuristics or complex analysis just to gain some precision on records would have blurred the main focus of our article, which is not on typing records but on typing transformations on records.
 We leave such additions for future work.

 Record polymorphism: The type-oriented reader will have noticed that we do not use row variables to type records, and nevertheless we have a high degree of polymorphism.
 Row variables are useful to type functions or transformations since they can keep track of record fields that are not modified by the transformation.
 In this setting we do not need them since we do not type transformations (ie, filters) but just the application of transformations (filters are not first-class terms).
-We have polymorphic typing via filters (see how the first example given in Section 7 keeps track of the c field) and therefore open records suffice.
+We have polymorphic typing via filters (see how the first example given in Section 5.2 keeps track of the c field) and therefore open records suffice.